kenjp1223/NAPE_Projection_analysis/README.md

 3. Axon segmentation
 Axon segmentation will be performed using TRAILMAP.
 TRAILMAP will be used to generate a probability map of axons in the raw image space.
 ILASTIK is also useful to generate this map.
 An idea is to dig up the Clearmap 1.0 function for ilastik.
+TRAILMAP will be running on a custom container constructed based on docker:tensorflow/tensorflow:2.4.0-custom-op-gpu-ubuntu16.
+This was tested on NVIDIA a100, on Hyak HPC.

 Example of command to run ilastik on the command line.
 $IlastikBinary --headless --project=$project $iloutputpath $ilinputpath The probability will be used to calculate a weighted mask of axons.
 This can be furtherused to determine a threshold, create a mask, and extract intensity/area of axons.
 The segmented masks and the weighted axon images will be written on the drive.